What Is Wankel Engine? | How does a Rotary Engine work?

 • In 1951, NSU Motorenwerke AG started the development of the Wankel engine.

-• An engineer Hanns Dieter Paschke was developed the second KKM motor by following some technological changes and improved the technology of the Wankel engine.
+• An engineer Hanns Dieter Paschke developed the second KKM motor by following some technological changes and improved the technology of the Wankel engine.

 • The Wankel rotary engine was unveiled for the first time to the specialists and press at the 1960 German Engineering Union conference in Munich.